On this page

 Use the local press

-Consider placing an ad in a local weekly newspaper, that is delivered free around your area.
-They are read by a wide variety of local people and a big advantage is that advertising in local papers is still quite cheap.
+Consider placing an ad in a local weekly newspaper that's delivered free around your area.
+They're read by a wide variety of local people and one big advantage is that advertising in local papers is still quite cheap.

 Create and distribute niche flyers

 If you focus on a particular area, flyers are a cheap way to advertise.
-Find someone in your business, or a friend or family member, who can help design the flyer for free or at a low cost, then you can print the flyer at home and distribute them on bulletin boards and anywhere else your target market may be.
+Find someone in your business, or a friend or family member who can help design the flyer for free or at a low cost.
+You can print the flyer at home, and distribute them on bulletin boards or anywhere else your target market might visit frequently.

 Win over an influential blogger

-Find influential bloggers in your industry and ask them to review your product or service in return for a useful and free product and resource for them to use.
-If after some investigation you still can't a find blogger who will review and write about your product for free, consider looking for ones who will do so for a small fee via websites such as Upwork.
-The endorsement from an expert in industry can be quite influential.
-Another option is building your own blog.
+Find influential bloggers in your industry and ask them to review your product or service in return for a useful and free product, and resource for them to use.
+If you still can't a find blogger who'll review and write about your product for free, consider looking for one who'll do so for a small fee via websites such as Upwork – the endorsement from an expert in industry can be quite influential.

 Invest in Google AdWords